xuemei-ye/Coursera-machine-learning/README.md

 - bias and variance
 - how regularization can help with some variance problems

-advice on building a machine learning system.
+Advice on building a machine learning system.
 And this involved both trying to understand what is it that makes a machine learning algorithm work or not work.

-### How to decide what to work on next and debugging learning algorithms
+### How to decide what to work on next and Debugging learning algorithms:
 - evaluation of learning algorithms, evaluation metrics like precision recall, F1 score.
 - practical aspects of evaluation like the training, cross-validation and test sets.
 - diagnostics like learning curves.